FarasatNaseem/TourPlanner/README.md

 ## Failures

 ### 1 WPF
+Because I, M. Farhan Saifee, wasn't familiar with WPF at all at the beginning, it wasn't necessarly hard, but it took a lot of time to learn about it.
+And while implementing the navigation between the views there were some complications.

+### 2 Layering
+We had quite a few problems about the layering part of this project, which held us back a little bit.
+There were mostly problems with the communication between database and the 3 layers.
+It was very hard at first and it took time to solve it.

+### 3 Unittests

 ## Lessons Learned

 ## Design
 First of all we created 3 separate folders: Client, Server & Shared.